hornjbl/product-preview-card-component-main/README.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.-->

 ### Continued development

+Need to work on a few things:

+-   The sizing of the component.
+It is quite obvious that it's not the size that it's supposed to be.
+-   Vertical alignment of the entire component.
+-   The responsiveness of the website and compatibility with different devices and screen sizes.

 <!--
 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.-->